 - The injury destroys blood vessels and lymphatic vessels that are part of your body’s immune response, making it harder for your skin to fight off cancer.

 - Long-term irritation causes skin cells to constantly repair themselves.
 During this renewal process, some skin cells become cancerous.

-Men are three times more likely to develop a Marjolin ulcer, according to a 2011 review of existing research.
+Men are three times more likely to develop a Marjolin ulcer, according to a of existing research.
 Marjolin ulcers are also more common in people who are in their 50s or live in developing countries with poor access to wound care.

 This 2011 review also found that Marjolin ulcers usually grow on the legs and feet.
 They can also appear on the neck and head.

 Most Marjolin ulcers are squamous cell cancers.
 That means they form in squamous cells in the upper layers of your skin.
 However, they’re sometimes basal cell tumors, which form in deeper layers of your skin.